carbonfirst/CO2Scrap/README.md

-# co2signal_api
+# CO2Scrap
-A handy Python script to collect carbon intensity and fossil fuel usage from electricityMap through co2signal.com.
+CO2Scrap is a handy Python script to collect carbon intensity and fossil fuel usage from electricityMap through co2signal.com.

 ## Features
 * The script supports country, region-specific, and (latitude, longitude) scrapping from co2signal.com